sree249/Saturate-code/README.md

 # Saturate code - an application for optimization problems linked with social network analysis

 ## Brief description and purpose
-Implementation of saturate code and optimization routines A foundational and exhaustive code bank, include various network related optimization routines that can be used for a dimension of combinatorial optimization problems, using social network as an application case.
+Implementation of saturate code and optimization routines.

+A foundational and exhaustive code bank, include various network related optimization routines that can be used for a dimension of combinatorial optimization problems, using social network as an application case.
 Several different optimization routines are combined with computational scale-up methods that might help to run these optimization related programs more smoothly.